 Aside from painting and raising children, Wendy volunteers as webmaster of the Windward Artists Guild, whose goals of stimulating the arts throughout Oahu align very much with her desire to see the arts flourish within the community.
 She is also on the board for Kailua Historical Society and serves as their webmaster, occasionally transcribing manuscripts or converting outdated recordings to newer formats in the effort to preserve the amazing history of the area for future generations.
 Other favorite pursuits include hiking, dancing, and gardening.

-Webmaster for Windward Artists Guild
+Board Member Windward Artists Guild

-Member of Association of Hawaii Artists
+Board Member of Association of Hawaii Artists

-Associate member of Oil Painters of America
+Associate Member of Oil Painters of America